MikeGriffinReborn/AzureOAuthSwaggerReDoc/README.md

 # 'AzureOAuthSwaggerReDoc' by Mike Griffin
 You can read more of Mike's stuff @ [SaltyCode](https://saltycode.blogspot.com)

-This example is a pure .NET Web API REST solution (**NOT** an ASP.NET Web Solution) that provides a simple boilerplate example for getting your REST API up to snuff.
-This is probably the most simple version of all these technologies working together that you'll find.
+This example is a pure .NET Web API REST solution (**NOT** an ASP.NET Web Solution) that provides a simple boilerplate example for getting your REST API up-to-snuff.
+This is probably the most simple version with all of these technologies working together that you'll find.

 * Basic Controller Endpoint